What is it like to be a RIDE student?

 After their first year, RIDE students will participate in a 4-week clinical rotation at a community health center dental clinic serving rural or underserved patients.
-They will also have opportunities to participate in shorter rotations after their second year (2-4 weeks).
-RIDE students will return to rural community health centers for 4-6 months of clinical experience during their fourth year.
+RIDE students return to rural community health centers for 4-5 months of clinical experience during their fourth year.

 Where will I do my community rotations?